mlund/faunus/docs/_docs/topology.md

 `hexagonal`| $x,y$    | `radius` (inscribed/inner), `length` (along _z_)
 `cylinder` | $z$      | `radius`, `length` (along _z_)
 `sphere`   | none     | `radius`

+### Number of Steps

+The variables `macro` and `micro` are positive integers and the product defines the total number steps.
+In each step a random Monte Carlo move is attempted.
+For each `macro` step, all analysis methods are instructed to flush buffered data to disk (if appropriate) and `macro` is therefore typically set lower than `micro`.

 ## Atom Properties